tusharshahrs/pulumi-homelab/azure-native-workshop/01-iac/05-making-your-stack-configurable.md

-# Making Your Stack Configurable
+cd# Making Your Stack Configurable

 Right now, the container's name is hard-coded.
 Next, you'll make the name configurable.